Special Exhibits

 A SECOND LOOK

 We all see things differently.
 This exhibit features objects from METC’s collection that aid the ability to see.
-It also highights New Jersey institutions such as the Seeing Eye in Morristown and the Talking Book & Braille Center at the NJ State Library in Trenton, who help those without sight.
+It also highlights New Jersey institutions such as the Seeing Eye in Morristown and the Talking Book & Braille Center at the NJ State Library in Trenton, who help those without sight.

 A VIEW FROM VIEWABLE STORAGE: